Recording 3D data for monuments or larger volumes: acquisition

 • Does it need to be georeferenced?

+Before looking into these questions, just a short note about different ways of doing the acquisition.
 The first step in postprocessing is to align all the scans from the different positions into one complete scan.
-There are (at least) four different ways of doing that, but which one to use depends on how the scans were done during the acquisition phase.
+There are (at least) four different ways of doing that, but which one to use depends on how the scans were done during the acquisition phase:

 1. Measure each scanposition with a differential gps.
-It helps in the postprocessing to make sure that the rotation of the scanner starts in exactly the same direction in each of the different scans.
 Advantage: fewer scans are needed and the alignment process in postprocessing is fast Disadvantage: a very precise gps is needed and it takes more time during scanning

 2. Use markers in the scans.
 Advantage: fewer scans needed and faster alignment Disadvantage: marker management could be time consuming, especially if it is a very large volume to scan